systemd/mkosi/mkosi.md

 `Password=`, `--password=`

 : Set the password of the `root` user.
 By default the `root` account is locked.
   If this option is not used, but a file `mkosi.rootpw` exists in the local directory, the root password is automatically read from it.
+An empty password is allowed.

 `PasswordIsHashed=`, `--password-is-hashed`

 : Indicate that the password supplied for the `root` user has already been hashed, so that the string supplied with `Password=` or `mkosi.rootpw` will be written to `/etc/shadow` literally.
+If not specified, the password will be assumed to be already hashed if it matches one of the patterns understood by crypt(5) ("`$y$…`", "`$6$…`", etc.).

 `Autologin=`, `--autologin`